campsoftware/semaphoreCheck-php/README.md

     $response[ 'Error' ] = 'SEMAPHORE NOT AVAILABLE';
     return;
 } else {
-    if ( sem_acquire( $semaphore, true ) === false ) {
+    // Pass true to return false if in use.
+Omit to pause until not blocked. if ( sem_acquire( $semaphore, true ) === false ) {
         $response[ 'Error' ] = 'SEMAPHORE IN USE';
         return;